 Upper Abbeygate Street; known to some as the home of Electric Garden & Theatre, known to me as the home of Java’s Creperie and Café Francois.

-And while I haven’t actually ever been to France myself, I have it on good authority that Java’s has the trademarks of an authentic Breton creperie.
+And while I haven’t actually ever been to France myself, I have it on good authority that Java’s has all the trademarks of an authentic Breton creperie.

 Although probably best known for dessert, why settle for just one course when you could cover a whole day’s eating here?